Ryheff24/Massdiscordunban/README.md

 A discord bot to mass unban users in a server in the event of spam/rogue/malicious bot banning all users or simply to mass unban.

-This is version 2.0 which uses slash commands, lesser Intents & permissions.

-For version 1.x check [here](./README_old.md)

 ## Setup instructions

 ### Installing dependencies

-First install [Node.js](https://nodejs.org/en/download/current/) v16.6.0 or higher.
+First install [Node.js](https://nodejs.org/en/download/current/) v16.9.0 or higher.
 Or follow this [guide](https://discordjs.guide/preparations/)

 Then clone/download this repository and open the folder containing bot files.
 One of the files should files should be called `index.js`.